Governors at Ark Swift Primary Academy

 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

-Ark’s relationship with the Secretary of State is set out in the master funding agreement.
-There are also supplemental funding agreements for each individual school in the network, including Ark Swift Primary Academy.
+Ark’s relationship with the Secretary of State is set out in the Master Funding Agreement.
+There are also supplemental funding agreements for each individual school in the network, including Ark Swift.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Swift PRimary Academy’s governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Swift's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Our Local Governing Body

 Ark Swift Primary Academy’s LGB is made up as follows:

 Six to 10 members appointed by the Ark Director of Governance, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area:

 - One local authority representative from Hammersmith and Fulham

 Governors are appointed/elected for three-year terms.
 Academy staff may not be Chair or Vice Chair of the LGB.